DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 To start out, our `App` component just needs a template.
 This top-level component has a `navbar` and exposes a `router-view` which is where our various routes will be rendered.
 Linking to routes is as simple as placing `v-link` on the anchor tags.

-Finally, we need to be sure to place a div with id of **app** within `index.html`, as this is where the whole app will be exposed.
+Finally, we need to be sure to place a div with an id of **app** within `index.html`, as this is where the whole app will be exposed.

 ```html
  <!-- index.html -->